ahmed-e-abdulaziz/ahmedabdulaziz.com/content/posts/rest-fundamentals.md

 ## What is REST?

-REST :
-Stands for **RE**presentational **S**tate **T**ransfer.
-It was first defined in the year 2000.
+REST: Stands for **RE**presentational **S**tate **T**ransfer.
+Firstly defined in the year 2000.
 It is an architectural style that standardizes communication between web services and systems.
 To say we have REST web services, we must follow the REST standards (i.e., become RESTful).

-REST became wildly popular as a replacement for SOAP protocols requiring a lengthier set of requirements to be used.
-However, it must be noted that REST ***doesn't dictate what protocol is used to transfer data***.
+REST became wildly popular as a replacement for SOAP protocols requiring a lengthier set of requirements.
+However, note that REST ***doesn't dictate the data transfer protocol***.
 It focuses instead on the architecture of endpoints and how to name them.
 Thus, it's a software architecture/pattern, not a protocol.
 Nonetheless, HTTP is recommended as the go-to protocol to apply REST, but you can use it with other protocols like MQTT.

 ## How to apply REST